Peter Kennedy (priest): Community outreach

 Under Kennedy's leadership, St Mary's Parish was known as a haven for marginalised individuals and Aboriginal Australians.
 Aboriginal activist Sam Watson was among those parishioners who expressed wholehearted support for Kennedy during the St Mary's controversy.
-Micah Projects is a social change NGO which had its foundation at St Mary's community with a mission to "create justice and respond to injustice at the personal, social and social and structural levels in church, government, business and society."
+Micah Projects is a social change NGO which had its foundation at St Mary's community with a mission to "create justice and respond to injustice at the personal, social and structural levels in church, government, business and society."

 In popular culture

 In 2011, a feature documentary was made about Kennedy and the exiled community and their conflict with the Catholic Church, entitled The Trouble with St Mary's.

 In 2016, a play, St Mary's in Exile, was written by David Burton about the events that led to the removal of Kennedy as parish priest.
 It was performed in August-September 2016 as part of the Brisbane Festival at the Queensland Theatre Company's Bille Brown Theatre, approximately 250m from both St Mary's and St Mary's in Exile.
 The actor Peter Marshall played the role of Kennedy.